-OBJECTIVE 1.8 32.7: LEHIGH ACRES COMMERCIAL USES OVERLAY AREAS: Designate additional overlay zones on the Future Land Use Map to designate establish potential commercial land uses in Lehigh Acres.
+OBJECTIVE 1.8 32.7: LEHIGH ACRES COMMERCIAL USES OVERLAY ZONES: Designate additional overlay zones on the Future Land Use Map to designate establish potential commercial land uses in Lehigh Acres.
+The Commercial Overlay Zones are identified on Map 1, page 7 of 8 of the Lee Plan.
 The distinction in Policy 6.1.2(7) between the two major types of commercial uses does not apply in Lehigh Acres.

 POLICY 1.8.1 32.7.1: Commercial uses are permitted on lands in the Lehigh Commercial overlay once commercial zoning has been approved in accordance with this plan.
 Land in the Lehigh Commercial overlay may also be used for schools, parks, and other public facilities; churches and synagogues; and, residential uses that provide housing alternatives to the typical 1/4 to 1/2 acre subdivision lots.
 Creation of new single-family lots smaller than one acre is not permitted due to the oversupply of standard subdivision lots.
-If cumulative new residential development takes place on more than 1% of this land per year, Lee County will take steps to provide additional commercial land in Lehigh Acres to offset the loss.
+If cumulative new residential development takes place on more than 1% of this land per year, Lee County will take steps to provide additional commercial land in Lehigh Acres to offset

+STAFF REPORT FOR November 6, 2009 CPA2008-07 Page 9 of 28 the loss.
 Lee County will take steps to reduce any emerging surplus of commercial land in Lehigh Acres if cumulative new commercial development exceeds an average floor-area ratio of 1.0 (the ratio of interior floor space to total lot area).

-The prohibition on single family development does not apply in the following portions of the Lehigh Commercial overlay: (1) that portion of Section 6, Township 45S, Range 27E lying south of 23rd Street Southwest and its easterly extension beyond Beth Stacey Boulevard, containing about 92 acres; and (2) those portions of Section 5, Township 45S, Range 27E described as follows: (a) that part of the southwest quarter of the northeast quarter lying southwest of Homestead Road, containing 22.12 acres, and (b) the west 364 feet of the north half of the southeast quarter, containing 11.00 acres, and (c) the southwest quarter of the southwest quarter of the southwest quarter of the southwest quarter less the south 175 feet of the east 125 feet, containing 39.50 acres.
-(Added by Ordinance No. 98 09, Amended by Ordinance No. 00 22)
+The prohibition on single family development does not apply in the following portions of the Lehigh Commercial overlay: (1) that portion of Section 6, Township 45S, Range 27E lying south of 23rd Street Southwest and its easterly extension beyond Beth Stacey Boulevard, containing about 92 acres; and (2) those portions of Section 5, Township 45S, Range 27E described as follows: (a) that part of the southwest quarter of the northeast quarter lying southwest of Homestead Road, containing 22.12 acres, and (b) the west 364 feet of the north half of the southeast quarter, containing 11.00 acres, and (c) the southwest quarter of the southeast quarter less the south 175 feet of the east 125 feet, containing 39.50 acres.
+(Added by Ordinance No. 98-09, Amended by Ordinance No. 00-22)

 POLICY 1.8.2: Commercial uses are permitted on all lots in the Reclaimed Strip overlay facing S.R.
 82. Access management for property abutting S.R.
 82 is governed by the Corridor Access Management Plan (CAMP) adopted by FDOT in July 2007.
 All lots will have access to S.R.
 82 via Meadow Road, which will serve as a reverse frontage street as described in Resolution 08 06 28 adopted by the Board of County Commissioners on June 17, 2008.
 All lots will be required to access S.R.
-82 consistent with the access points reflected in the CAMP and the requirements set forth in Resolution 08 06-28.
+82 consistent with the access points reflected in the CAMP and the requirements set forth in Resolution 08 06 28.
 Commercial uses are also permitted on all Reclaimed Strip lots facing Gunnery Road.
 Access management for property abutting Gunnery Road is governed by the access management plan described in Bluesheet No. 20011253 adopted by the Board of County Commissioners on November 20, 2001.
 All lots will have access to Gunnery Road via Gretchen Avenue, which will serve as a reverse frontage street.
 All lots will be required to access Gunnery Road consistent with the access points reflected in Bluesheet No. 20011253.
-(Added by Ordinance No. 98 09, Amended by Ordinance No. 09-06)
+(Added by Ordinance No. 98 09, Amended by Ordinance No. 09 06)